-If you do not take the examination within your eligibility period, you must reapply by submitting a new application and examination fee for the next available examination window.
+If you have not received an email from the NBOME by the start of the registration period, please check with your Dean's office to confirm that the office submitted your correct contact information.
+If you do not take the examination within your eligibility period, you must reapply by submitting a new examination fee for the next available examination window.
 The \$1,230 fee is nonrefundable and nontransferable from one eligibility period to another.